🔴 Breaking: ICE Facility Shot in Dallas - Another Left-Wing Attack? 2025-09-24 18:04

 Like, come on.

-At a certain point, I mean, if you're gonna be a Fordette, and I think Theo Vaughn should, then you also should give them that grace.
+At a certain point, I mean, if you're going to be afforded, and I think Theo Vaughn should, then you also should give them that grace.

-They're obviously trying to raise awareness, and when they're being vilified as Gestapo, you know, a little bit of levity helps the situation.
+They're obviously trying to raise awareness and when they're being vilified as gestures, but a little bit of levity helps the situation.

-But here's one thing, you see a lot of a lot of comedians entering into this space late, and it'll be a half-baked opinion, and then they'll hide behind nuance.
+You see a lot of comedians entering into this space late, and it'll be a half-baked opinion, and then they'll hide behind nuance.

 Well, clarify it.